Pokémon Sword and Shield Expansion Pass releases and updates

-The Isle of Armor expansion will also introduce special Gigantamax transformations for the fully evolved forms of the three starter Pokémon, along with new outfits and player card background options.
+The Isle of Armor expansion also introduces special Gigantamax transformations for the fully evolved forms of the three starter Pokémon, along with new outfits and player card background options.

 See the updates in action in the March Nintendo Direct Mini:

 As per Part 1, The Crown Tundra will be a totally new area to explore with new people to meet, new Pokémon and the other usual bits and pieces.

 “The Crown Tundra features a beautiful shining, silvery landscape.
 In this frigid area, with its jagged winter mountains, people live in small communities where they support and rely on one another.
 A certain person will appoint the player as the leader of their exploration team in the Crown Tundra, where Trainers will be tasked with investigating the reaches of this frozen land.
 Here, Trainers will be able to explore the full depth of Pokémon Dens, which they’ve so far only been able to glimpse in Max Raid Battles,” said The Pokémon Company.

 As you might expect, the Expansion Pass will see new Pokémon added to the Galar region.
 Ones you’ve never seen before alongside many old favourites that weren’t in the base game.